kazcare/hangman/README.md

 ### Bugs
 #### Bugs Fixed

-Game was only showing the image to let user know the progress, which could be hard for some user to understand how many attempts were remaing.
-So added a message with number of attempts remaining.
+1- Game was only showing the image to let user know the progress, which could be hard for some user to understand how many attempts were remaing.
+- Added a message with number of attempts remaining.

+2- When game ask user to replay, if user piced 'Y' to replay it would start game again but if user pick 'N' for not to replay, it didn't do anything.
+It was a confusing.
+- Now a message appears thanking user to taking time to play the game.

+3- Sigle quotes are used for print commands.
+- Had to use double quote for the following command, as "didn't" wouldn't work with single quotes.
+- print(f"{RED_COLOR}The word was {word}.
+You didn't win it this time.")

 [Back to Top](#table-of-contents)
 <a></a>